A lot of times we read

 reminds us of the reason the children of Israel failed to enter the Promised

 Land when he says in Heb.
-3:18-19, "And
+3:18-19, "And to whom did He swear that they

-not obey?
-So we see that they could not
+would not enter His rest, but to those who did not obey?
+So we see that they could not enter in

-enter in because of unbelief."
-(NKJV)
+because of unbelief."
+(NKJV) They

-They did not obey God for they did not believe God.
-Moses reminds the children of Israel of what happened
+did not obey God for they did not believe God.

-Look, the Lord your God has set the land before you; go up and possess it, as
+"And I said to you, … Look, the Lord your God has set the land before you;

-the LORD God of your fathers, has spoken to you … Nevertheless you would not go
+go up and possess it, as the LORD God of your fathers, has spoken to you …

-up, but rebelled against the command of the LORD you God."
+Nevertheless you would not go up, but rebelled against the command of the LORD

+you God."
 (Deut.

-1:20, 21, and 26 NKJV) God had given
+1:20, 21, and 26 NKJV)

-them the promise of victory over the inhabitants of the land but they did not
+God had given them the promise of victory over the inhabitants of the

-believe God and thus feared and failed to act.
+land but they did not believe God and thus feared and failed to act.
+Moses says plainly, "You did not believe

-not believe the LORD your God."
+the LORD your God."
 (Deut.
 1:32 NKJV)

-Man acts when man
+A man acts when a man

 believes.
 We strictly obey the speeding